Andrettin/Wyrmsun/readme.txt

 - Added the "Fiery" magic affix.
 - Unique item encyclopedia entries now display their magic level.

+* Miscellaneous
+- Fixed a crash which could occur after loading a saved game.

 * Scenarios
 - Added the "Journey to Haimadala's Stones" (side-)quest for the Haimadala's Progeny scenario.